Ladder Life Insurance Review: My Experience with Ladder

 Ladder’s online application process is really simple.
 The application is 100% digital, but the company has agents on standby who can answer questions if you need help.
 When I went through the application process, the entire thing took less than 10 minutes.

 With Ladder, you can “ladder up” or “ladder down” your coverage.
 Essentially, laddering your coverage allows you to adjust your coverage limits — and therefore your monthly premiums — up or down based on how your financial needs change overtime.

 For example, you might decide to apply to ladder up if you take on a new mortgage, and ladder down once you’re close to paying that mortgage off.
-There’s no limit to the number of times you can ladder your coverage, and applying is totally free.
+There’s no limit to the number of times you can ladder your coverage, subject to underwriting, and applying is totally free.

 Laddering is something that many life insurance companies offer, but they usually offer it through term life riders (add-ons to a regular policy).
 It’s not an inherent, guaranteed option for most term life policies.

 No Medical Exams (For Most People)

 If you apply for $3 million in coverage or less, you can skip a medical exam.
 You’ll just need to answer health-related questions as part of the online application.
 If you want to get life insurance with no waiting period and no medical exam, it might be worth getting a quote from Ladder.

 One of the biggest downsides of Ladder is that the company doesn’t offer any optional riders that can fill gaps in your coverage.
 Many other insurance companies offer riders for disability income, critical illness, accidental death, dependent children, etc.

 Another negative to Ladder is that you can’t convert a term life insurance policy, because the company doesn’t offer permanent coverage.
 If you outlive the term, your coverage ends.
 If you want to keep your coverage in force, you have to purchase a new policy.